catalystcommunity/copier-go-gorm-api/README.md

-# copier-go-cobra-app
+# copier-go-gorm-api

-Copier template for a golang cobra app with CI/CD.
+Copier template for a protobuf based golang/gorm api with CI/CD.

 ## Usage